lbl-cbg/t5-commons/common/README.md

 This database maintain jobs in three states:

-- `STARTED` - Job has been picked up from Jira and started
+- `WORKFLOW_STARTED` - Job has been picked up from Jira and workflow has been started
-- `FINISHED` - Job execution has finished
+- `WORKFLOW_FINISHED` - Job execution has finished
+- `PUBLISH_STARTED` - Result publishing script has been started
 - `PUBLISHED` - Job results have been published

-### Starting jobs
+### Starting and checking on jobs

-**This section documents the command that must run as a cron job to automate workflow execution**
+**This section documents the commands that must run as a cron job to automate workflow execution**

 Jobs can be started using the `check-jira` command.